DanielCapannini/WaspSlicer/README.md

 ### What's WaspSlicer license?

 WaspSlicer is licensed under the _GNU Affero General Public License, version 3_.
+The WaspSlicer is based on
+WaspSlicer is based on PrusaSlicer and
-The WaspSlicer is based on WaspSlicer and WaspSlicer is originally based on Slic3r by Alessandro Ranellucci.
+WaspSlicer is based on PrusaSlicer is originally based on Slic3r by Alessandro Ranellucci.